UCD-CS at W-NUT 2020 Shared Task-3: A Text to Text Approach for COVID-19 Event Extraction on Social Media: Method

 Although the aforementioned only details the sequence construction process using the event extraction corpus as an example, it follows similar steps when adapting to similar tasks.
 For example, for a binary informativeness classification task, the question field can be replaced by something like ``Is the tweet informative of COVID-19?'' and choices can be ``yes'' or ``no'' implying \texttt{INFORMATIVENESS} or \texttt{UNINFORMATIVENESS}.
 We leave this generalisation capability to future work and here continue to focus on the event extraction task.

 After the source and target sequences are constructed, the next step is to train a transformer encoder-decoder model.
-As evidenced in the literature, transformer-based transfer learning has demonstrated great success in various language tasks~\cite{vaswani2017attention,peters2018deep,BERT2018,raffel2019exploring}.
-We set up the encoder-decoder model following the T5~\cite{brown2020language} architecture and train it on this task via fine-tuning its pre-trained weights.
-Inspired by~\cite{li2020train}, we choose its large version as the pre-trained weights and examine its performance in our experiments that follows.
+As evidenced in the literature, sequence-to-sequence transformers such as BART~\cite{lewis2019bart} or T5~\cite{raffel2019exploring} has demonstrated great success in various downstream language tasks via transfer learning.
+Since T5 has different pre-trained weights available where in particular its small version is easy to handle in the pilot study, we set up the encoder-decoder model following the T5~\cite{raffel2019exploring} architecture and train it on this task via fine-tuning its pre-trained weights.